 Greenworks joins the 700 Club as one of the few battery-powered blowers to reach the 700 CFM rating.
 As the top-performing leaf blower on Greenworks’ Pro 60V line, it’s capable of 170 MPH top speed and is one of the elite blowers to hit 20.0 N in our testing.

 Toro has quietly produced an excellent line of cordless OPE and their top brushless blower is worth considering.
 Maxing out at 605 CFM and 115 MPH, we measured 19.0 N in our testing.
-Dropping down just a notch from the highest-performing battery-powered blowers, this Toro 60V blower earns a solid value score with a bare tool price of $139.99 and a kit price of $199.99 that includes a 2.5Ah battery and charger.
+Dropping down just a notch from the highest-performing battery-powered blowers, this Toro 60V blower earns a solid value score.
+The bare tool runs just $149.99 and you can get the kit for $219.99 which includes a 2.5Ah battery and charger.
+Plus, it’s Made in the USA.

 Cordless Blower Buying Guide | What We Look For